 It's been pretty quiet around here...

 A few Octobers ago, my partner G and I took a road trip to Sleepy Hollow, New York.
 Unsurprisingly, we got a late start on departure day, which meant that the latter half of our first day of driving was done in the pitch black of the Adirondack Mountains with no wifi.
-What better way to start a Halloweenie road trip to see the Headless Horseman than to get lost in the darkness of a strange land?
+What better way to start a Halloweenie road trip to see the Headless Horseman than to get lost in the absolute darkness of a strange, foreign land?

-That night, we arrived late to our hotel in Saratoga Springs, but not too late for dinner and smoky cocktails at Hamlet & Ghost and then a walk around town in the dark.
+That night, we arrived late to our hotel in Saratoga Springs, but not too late for dinner and smokey cocktails at Hamlet & Ghost and then a walk around town in the dark.
 We passed by the Batcheller Mansion Inn, which G told me is the most haunted hotel in New York State; when he asked if I wanted to stay there, I firmly screamed NO THANK YOU.

 That late night walk found its way into pages of the book that was forming in my mind at the time.
 Before we'd left for that trip, G had told me a story about a couple he'd known when he was in high school who went missing, and how much it had affected everyone in the town he grew up in.
 Obviously, I found the story fascinating, and when I started reading more about it, I fell down a rabbit hole of missing person stories, true crime, and the supernatural.
 For my first book, BLACK CHUCK, I listened to a steady diet of punk and shoegaze songs non-stop, to stay in that world while I was writing.
 With this new book, my soundtrack turned out to be podcasts: Serial, True North True Crime, Astonishing Legends, Unexplained Mysteries, and so many more — plus, my very favourite by far: Andrew Tate's Let's Not Meet (Hey Y'all to the LNM Creeps!).